CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab3.1.md

 1. If you have not already opened it, open **FAIAD.pbix** located in the **Report** folder on the **Desktop** of your lab environment.

-1. From the ribbon select **Home -> Transform data**.
+1. From the ribbon select **Home -> Transform data -> Transform data**.
 The power Query window opens.
 As you have noticed in the earlier lab, queries in the left panel are organized by the data source.

    ![A screenshot of Power BI Desktop report.](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.023.png)